Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: A short description of some of the main results

-Adaptive rate optimality results for the specific ill-posed inverse problems under consideration are discussed in detail in Section \ref{Ad}.
-Below, we give a short description of these results for mildly and severely ill-posed inverse problems with $l^q$-ellipsoids, $q \in (0,2]$, for the Sobolev and analytic classes of functions.
+Adaptive rate optimality results for the specific ill-posed inverse problems under consideration are discussed in detail in Section~\ref{Ad}.
+Below, we give a~short description of these results for mildly and severely ill-posed inverse problems with Sobolev $f$ or analytic $f$, $q \in(0,2]$.